gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Remarks

-1. If you close debugger or it part (WinDBG, output windows, or corresponding dllhost.exe process), virtual machine can stay in the suspended state.
+1. If you close debugger or its part (WinDBG, output windows, or corresponding dllhost.exe process), virtual machine can stay in the suspended state.
 	For resuming it without reset, start LiveCloudKd with /p option, select VM from list and then select

 ```
 	4 - Resume partition.
 ```

-NtSuspendProcess and NtResumeProcess are using for manage of state vmwp.exe process.
+NtSuspendProcess and NtResumeProcess are used for managing state of vmwp.exe process.
 It is not need for Windows Server 2019 (stopping of virtual CPUs is enough), but need for Windows 10 host OS (because of difference in CPU scheduler).
 If something wrong, process can be resuming using Process Explorer from Sysinternals Suite.
 I recommend to use Windows Server 2019

-2. Securekernel debugging in EXDI mode is unexplored feature, there are many problems can be triggered in debugging process, so first make test (you can see example on early mentioned video):
+1. There are many problems can be triggered in debugging process, so at first make test (you can see example on early mentioned video):

 ```
+bp securekernel!SkCallNormalMode
 bp securekernel!IumAllocateSystemHeap
-bp securekernel!IumInvokeSecureService
 ```

-then press F5 (Go command) in WinDBG or WinDBGX, if bp was triggered, repeat it.
+then press F5 (Go command) in WinDBG or WinDBG with modern UI, if breakpoint was triggered, repeat it.
 If it will be successful, try make simple tracing in securekernel using:

 ```
+bp securekernel!SkCallNormalMode "r rcx;g"    or
 bp securekernel!IumAllocateSystemHeap "r rcx;g"
 ```
 command